 Who We Are

 The Centers for Medicare and Medicaid Services (CMS) has some programs within Medicaid that can provide additional services to Medicaid members.
-In addition, the Kentucky Department of Public Health has developed some special programs that are either paid for by Medicaid or based on Medicaid eligibility qualifies you or someone in your family to the program.
+In addition, the Kentucky Department of Public Health has developed some special programs that are either paid for by Medicaid or based on Medicaid eligibility qualifies you or someone in your family for the program.

 Programs & Services